RomanSharapov/ansible-oracle-java/README.md

 Author Information
 ------------------
-Aliaksandr Dounar
-Systems Engineer in big IT company.
+Hello!
+My name is Aliaksandr Dounar.
+I'm a Systems Engineer.
+I like Configuration management  and automatization in common.